benjaminparry/benjaminparry.github.io/_posts/writing/2019-08-19-practical-tips-in-running-your-first-diary-study-pt-1.md

 Use the result of your pilot study to guide your decisions.

-One useful technique we’ve used is to reserve a few spot tasks to be completed during the study.
+One useful technique I’ve used is to reserve a few spot tasks to be completed during the study.
 These give you a little bit of flexibility during the study to ask deeper questions around themes that begin to emerge.
 Tasks may involve replying to an email with questions about a particular diary entry, completing an online survey or a specific task or mission.

 With your tasks agreed, it’s time to write a guide to onboard your study participants.
 This should set the expectations of the study clearly, written in a language they understand.
 Your friendly neighbourhood content writer will be pleased to help here; if your neighbourhood doesn’t have one, go out and find one, they’re awesome and indispensable!